MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 ### V4

-`MapControl` now requires a `MPMapConfig` object, which is acquired using a builder on the class `MPMapConfig`.
+In V4, `MapControl` now requires a `MPMapConfig` object, which is acquired using a builder on the class `MPMapConfig`.
 Here you must provide an activity, a map provider (Google Maps or Mapbox), a `mapview` and a map engine API key.

 ```java
 MPMapConfig mapConfig = new MPMapConfig.Builder(activity, googleMap, "google-api-key", view, true)